chebfun/chebsite/docs/functions/chebfun/merge.md

-    F = <span class="helptopic">merge</span>(F, PREF) removes unnecessary breakpoints from a CHEBFUN F. In particular the kth breakpoint is removed if the resulting FUN on the interval [x_{k-1}, x_{k+1}] can be represented with a fewer than PREF.MAXLENGTH points when PREF.ENABLEBREAKPOINTDETECTION = 0 and PREF.BREAKPOINTPREFS.SPLITMAXLENGTH points when
+    F = <span class="helptopic">merge</span>(F, PREF) removes unnecessary breakpoints from a CHEBFUN F. In particular the kth breakpoint is removed if the resulting FUN on the interval [x_{k-1}, x_{k+1}] can be represented with a fewer than PREF.MAXLENGTH points when PREF.SPLITTING = 0 and PREF.SPLITPREFS.SPLITLENGTH points when PREF.SPLITTING = 1.
-    PREF.ENABLEBREAKPOINTDETECTION = 1.
 If a PREF is not passed, then the default CHEBFUN.PREF() is used.

     [F, MERGEDPTS] = <span class="helptopic">merge</span>(F) returns the index of the merged endpoints in the vector MERGEDPTS.